DataBiosphere/toil/docs/developingWorkflows/developing.rst

 on the leader.
 The context manager provides methods :func:`toil.common.Toil.importFile`, and :func:`toil.common.Toil.exportFile` for this purpose.
 The destination and source locations of such files are described with URLs passed to the two methods.
-Local files can be imported as relative paths, and should be relative to the directory where the toil workflow is initially run from.
+Local files can be imported and exported as relative paths, and should be relative to the directory where the toil workflow is initially run from.

 Using absolute paths and appropriate schema where possible (prefixing with "file://" or "s3:/" for example), make imports and exports less ambiguous